Out Stealing Horses by Per Petterson (Ut og sjæle hester, 2003) translated from the Norwegian by Anne Born (2007) Graywolf Press (2007) 258 pp

 I have a hit and miss relationship with the New York Times best books of the year list.
 However, I’m always interested in what they choose.
-For 2007, one of their selections was Per Petterson’s Out Stealing Horses, (Ut og sjæle hester, 2003; tr. from the Norwegian by Anne Born).
+For 2007, one of their selections was Per Petterson’s Out Stealing Horses.
 When originally published, it picked up a handful of awards in Norway and has since picked up more recognition and more awards in its English translation.

 After reading several fast-paced novels in a row, Out Stealing Horses at first felt like a long, deep breath — the kind of prose I could really settle down with.
 Elegiac in tone, the book begins in the fall of 1999 when Trond Sanders, our almost-septigenarian narrator, has moved to a small house with no phone or television to enjoy some solitude after a few hard years’ grieving.